 On October 18, Singapore will be treated to a taste of Tokyo when Ryuichi takes over The Warehouse Hotel bar, pouring some of his boldest creations for the city’s cocktail enthusiasts.
 In anticipation of this special collaboration between two Design Hotels, we caught up with Ryuichi to find out more about where he finds inspiration.
 Continue reading “Secrets of a master mixologist, Tokyo’s Ryuichi Saito”

 One of Warsaw’s most unique features, milk bars, or bar mleczny, emerged at the end of the 19th century and thrived during Soviet times, largely thanks to hefty state subsidies, as a no-frills, egalitarian, very Polish breed of cafeteria.
 Serving good, home-cooked meals for just a few zlotych, milk bars typically had menus based around dairy items, but they served other, non-dairy traditional Polish dishes as well.
 Sadly, less than 150 milk bars exist across the country today, down from 40,000 in their heyday, but those that remain are well worth a visit.
 Continue reading “Explore Warsaw’s enigmatic, last-surviving milk bars”

 This month, we’re thrilled to announce the addition of several new destinations to our global collection.
 We can’t share all the details quite yet, but two new countries will be added to the map: Chile and Mozambique, both home to remarkable beach properties soon to join our portfolio.
-We will also add new hotels in Jamaica, New York’s Catskills region, and in the Mexican town of Bacalar near the Beliz border.
+We will also add new hotels in Jamaica and New York’s Catskills region.
 Finally, we’re thrilled to welcome two new phenomenal Chinese retreats, both works by celebrated architects set among the lush hinterlands of rural eastern China.